wso2/docs-mg/en/docs/how-tos/analytics/elk-based-analytics.md

     ```

 !!! note
-    The `apim_metrics.log` file be rolled each day or when the log size reaches the limit of 1000 MB by default.
+    The `apim_metrics.log` file will be rolled each day or when the log size reaches the limit of 1000 MB by default.
 Furthermore, only 10 revisions will be kept and older revisions will be deleted automatically.
-You can change these configurations by updating the configurations provided in step 2 given above this section.
+You can change these configurations by updating the configurations provided in step 2 above.

 !!! note
     Following are the details that are available on analytics log events:

     `apim_event_response` -  This event will be triggered for each successful API invocation.
-When a API associated backend returns an error    response still it will be logged through this event.
+When an API associated backend returns an error response, it will also be logged through this event.

     ```
     apim_event_response: